GridPlus/client/README.md

 # Grid+ Agent Client

+### This was an early iteration on the now Lattice1 firmware and has been deprecated.
+Although the firmware is not open source, please look at our [SDK](https://github.com/gridplus/gridplus-sdk) for how to integrate with a Lattice1 device.

 The Grid+ Agent Client is the official way to connect to the Grid+ hub and pay for your home's electricity on the agent device.
 The following guide allows a developer to setup the agent client.

 This process is automated in production and the below guide is only relevant for the Grid+ testing environment.